chatshipper/chipchat/README.md

 ## Usage

-The package needs to be configured with your account's API token which is available in your [ChatShipper Dashboard](https://app.chatshipper.com/).
+The package needs to be configured with your account's API token which is available in your [Web1on1 Dashboard](https://app.web1on1.chat/).

 ```javascript
 'use strict';